AimanHakeem/easystore-bot/README.md

-# EasyStore Bot for Automated Checkout
+# EasyStore Automated Checkout

-This project features a bot designed to automate the checkout process on EasyStore, an e-commerce platform in Malaysia.
+This project features a program designed to automate the checkout process on EasyStore, an e-commerce platform in Malaysia.
 By leveraging this bot, users can streamline their shopping experience, ensuring faster and more efficient purchases.

 ## Roadmap